-- A single MOC Generation Dispatcher (single operational contact) for the processing of all real-time dispatch electronic signals and operational issues. - Specifically for wind resources: - o Accurate outage data, which is essential for an accurate Wind Power Forecast - o Prompt wind power reduction via the mandatory use of the "Curtailment Indicator," which typically would occur as a last resort just prior to emergency procedures.
+- A single MOC Generation Dispatcher (single operational contact) for the processing of all real-time dispatch electronic signals and operational issues. - Specifically for wind and solar resources: - o Accurate outage data, which is essential for an accurate Wind and Solar Power Forecast - Prompt wind power adjustments reduction in response to SCED basepointvia the mandatory use of the "Curtailment Indicator,", which typically would occur as a last resort just prior to emergency procedures.